Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: The Three Regimes of the Model

-We call the above matrix $H$ because, as we shall later see, it is the Hessian matrix of a function whose minima we have to find. \begin{defn} For heterogeneous coupling matrices, the `high temperature regime' is the set of parameters
+We call the above matrix $H$ because, as we shall later see, it is the Hessian matrix of a function whose minima we have to find.
+We define the inverse of the coupling matrix $L:=J^{-1}$.
+For future reference, we also define the `square root' of the diagonal matrix $\alpha$:

-To gain a better understanding of this definition, we can investigate the case in which there are only two groups. \end{defn}